stolostron/rhacm-docs/README.md

 category: work
 ---
 ```
 3. Add a title for your card after `title:`.

-It must fit on a single line and must not exceed three words in length.
+**Note:** It must fit on a single line and must not exceed three words in length.

 4. Add a description for your card.
 It appears under the title and must fill three lines once published.
 5. Create a screenshot for the website you are linking the card to.

-See [Screenshot requirements](/README.md#Screenshot-requirements) for more details.
+**Note:** See [Screenshot requirements](/README.md#Screenshot-requirements) for more details.

 6. Add the link to the website you want to link to after `redirect:`
 7. Add an integer after `importance:` to set where the card appears in the list.